taneem77/CN/README.md

 ---

 ## 2. Project Objectives
-The objective of this system is to establish a high-reliability, full-duplex communication bridge between an **Edge IoT Device** and a **Central Controller**.
+The objective of this system is to establish a high-reliability, full-duplex communication bridge between an Edge IoT Device and a Central Controller.

-By utilizing raw TCP/IP sockets, the project demonstrates a "zero-middleware" approach to industrial monitoring, specifically focusing on **Fault Tolerance**, **Hardware Longevity**, and **Resilient Design**.
+By utilizing raw TCP/IP sockets, the project demonstrates a "zero-middleware" approach to industrial monitoring, specifically focusing on Fault Tolerance, Hardware Longevity, and Resilient Design.

 ---

+## 3. Interactive Dashboard (index.html)
+The core of this submission is the web-based monitoring interface.
+It provides a real-time visualization of the 6 engineering challenges and the active socket state.

+Full System Demo: An integrated script allows for a "One-Click" simulation of all failure and recovery scenarios.

+Real-time Diagnostics: Visualizes the Moving-Average filter absorbing EMI spikes and the Watchdog timer tracking cooling efficiency.

+Hardware Simulation: Models the relay isolation barrier between low-voltage logic and 230V AC loads.

+---

-## 3. Environment & Topology
+## 4. Environment & Topology
 The project architecture emulates a real-world industrial monitoring environment:

 * **Controller Node:** A Python-based Server running on `127.0.0.1:65432`.